 A partial truck wrap is a great option for individuals and businesses who want the high-quality look of a vinyl truck wrap, but don’t want the whole thing done.
 Depending on what kind of truck it is, a partial wrap may only go over the front part of the vehicle, like the hood and front fenders.
 If it’s a large truck, like a semi trailer or tanker truck, the vinyl wrap may only go over the trailer or tanker.
 There are many options to choose from when it comes to partial truck wraps.

-Many individuals with pickup trucks choose to put a wrap over just the tailgate of the truck bed.
-This is inexpensive and allows the truck owner to showcase their personality and individuality.
+Many individuals looking for pickup truck wraps designs choose to put a wrap over just the tailgate of the truck bed.
+This is inexpensive and allows truck owners to showcase their personality and individuality.

 The Full Truck Wrap